bbauska/W3Cx-5of5/README.md

 <p>You can also work with remote data.
 So in this code, I&apos;m just sending
-what we call an Ajax request to a remote server to get a list of users... and once I get this list of users, I just use the HTML table JavaScript API for building dynamically tables.
+what we call an Ajax request to a remote server to get a list of users&#155; and once I get this list of users, I just use the HTML table JavaScript API for building dynamically tables.
 And I use this API to display the data that just came from a remote server.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->